AdobeDocs/experience-manager-65.en/help/sites-deploying/best-practices-for-queries-and-indexing.md

 ### The Explain Query Tool {#the-explain-query-tool}

 As with any query language, the first step to optimizing a query is to understand how it will run.
 To enable this activity, you can use the [Explain Query tool](/help/sites-administering/operations-dashboard.md#explain-query) that is part of the Operations Dashboard.
 With this tool, a query can be plugged in and explained.
-A warning is shown if the query will cause issues with a large repository and run time and the indexes that will be used.
+A warning is shown if the query will cause issues with a large repository and run time and the indexes that are used.
 The tool can also load a list of slow and popular queries that can then be explained and optimized.

 ### DEBUG Logging for Queries {#debug-logging-for-queries}